Part I Writing (30 minutes)

 In this section, there is a passage with ten blanks.
 You are required to one word for each blank from a list of choices given in a word bank following the passage.
 Read the passage through carefully before making your choices.
 Each choice in the bank is identified by a letter.
 Please mark the corresponding letter for each item on Answer Sheet 2 with a single line through the centre.
 You may not use any of the words in the bank more than once.

-H) magnified I) minimum
+H) outrageous I) pouring

 In this section, you are going to read a passage with ten statements attached to it.
 Each statement contains information given in one of the paragraphs.
 Identify the paragraph from which the information is derived.
 You may choose a paragraph more than once.
 Each paragraph is marked with a letter.
 Answer the questions by marking the corresponding letter on Answer Sheet 2.